komorebi424/DST-SGNN/README.md

 ## Overview

-**DST-SGNN: Dynamic Spatio-Temporal Stiefel Graph Neural Network** This project introduces **Dynamic Spatio-Temporal Stiefel Graph Neural Network (DST-SGNN)**, designed to efficiently forecast spatio-temporal time series (STTS) data.
+**DST-SGNN: Dynamic Spatio-Temporal Stiefel Graph Neural Network**

+This project introduces **DST-SGNN**, designed to efficiently forecast spatio-temporal time series (STTS) data.
 STTS are widely used in various applications, but their forecasting is challenging due to complex dependencies in both time and space dimensions.

-**LAD-SGNN: LLM-Augmented Stiefel Graph Neural Networks** LAD-SGNN enhances DST-SGNN by integrating a lightweight large language model with structured prompts and a spatio-temporal alignment mechanism for unified structural and semantic modeling.
+**LAD-SGNN: LLM-Augmented Stiefel Graph Neural Networks** **LAD-SGNN** enhances **DST-SGNN** by integrating a lightweight large language model with structured prompts and a spatio-temporal alignment mechanism for unified structural and semantic modeling.

 **Key highlights**: